 Diamonds are being sold by other companies, but it had been DeBeers that created that plot twist that convinced the market to buy diamonds, even at a large premium.

-So, the two examples discussed above clearly demonstrate that sales isn’t really about the merchandise or service that you are selling, but the story that you are telling about that product.
+So, the two examples discussed above clearly demonstrate that sales aren’t really about the merchandise or service that you are selling, but the story that you are telling about that product.

 This is the act of interacting with leads and filtering out/in those who should get sales attention.
 Including, but not limited to: